Lincoln Continental: Body

-The tenth-generation Continental introduced a new front end design theme for the Lincoln division, shifting from the previous “bird-in-flight” split grille to a slightly recessed rectangular design.
-Standard equipment includes electrically latched doors (marketed as "E-Latch"), which also pulls the door closed.
+The tenth-generation Continental introduced a new front end design theme for the Lincoln division, shifting from the previous “bow wave” split grille to a slightly recessed rectangular design.
+Standard equipment includes electrically latched doors marketed as E-Latch, which also pulls the door closed.
 Interior door panels use a button near the door pull handle to unlatch the door; on the outside, the exterior door pulls are integrated into the beltline window trim, reminiscent of the third generation Ford Thunderbird.

-In place of a console or column-mounted transmission shifter, control of the transmission was changed to "PRNDS" buttons mounted to the left of the infotainment/navigation touch screen.
+Rather than a console- or column-mounted transmission shifter, the transmission is controlled by "PRNDS" buttons mounted to the left of the infotainment/navigation touch screen.
 "S" represents "Sport mode", where the suspension, power steering, and transmission shifting are programmed for more spirited driving.
 While largely done in an effort to increase center console space, the layout is a similar approach to the Mercury, Chrysler and Packard designs of the mid-1950s (though the Continental is also fitted with paddle shifters as standard equipment).
 As an option, the Continental is available with either 13 or 19-speaker audio systems from the "Revel" division of Harman, distinguished by aluminum speaker grilles in the door panels.
 As with the Lincoln MKS, the Continental is fitted with adaptive cruise control and lane-keeping technology, as an option, the Continental offers a 360-degree camera system to produce a "virtual overhead view" of the vehicle.

 Trim

-The Continental was offered in three standard trims, Premiere, Select, and Reserve — as well as a flagship Black Label trim.
-Bridge of Weir "Deepsoft" leather is used for upper-level trim (Select and Reserve).
-For its flagship Black Label trim level, vehicles have specially-coordinated exterior and interior appearance packages, including Chalet, Thoroughbred and Rhapsody Blue (exclusive to the Continental), the latter including blue leather appointed seats, Alcantara synthetic suede, shearling carpets, mesh and aluminized fiberglass accents.
+The Continental was offered in four trim levels, Premiere, Select, Reserve and Black Label trim.
+Special leather, marketed as Bridge of Weir "Deepsoft" leather is used for upper-level trim (Select and Reserve).
+For the Black Label trim level, vehicles have specially coordinated exterior and interior appearance packages, including Chalet, Thoroughbred and Rhapsody Blue (exclusive to the Continental), the latter including blue leather appointed seats, Alcantara synthetic suede, shearling carpets, mesh and aluminized fiberglass accents.

 Continental chief engineer Michael Celentino noted the difficulty of executing the blue interior: "Blue is a color on a knife edge, it has elements of green and red that are incredibly difficult to match on all the materials in an interior, especially when you consider the differing grain and gloss of materials ranging from the seats to the dashboard to the headliner.
 If you’re not careful, blue will ‘flop’ and look like those other colors when the light hits it from some angles.
 Ford designers ultimately gave a specific mix of hues to its colorant supplier: "with other colors, that supplier would tell parts makers what hue to mix to get the right result, but Rhapsody is so demanding that Ford shipped the completed mix to each supplier to get an identical shade on seats, plastic, carpet, dash, console, doors and headliner."

 Lincoln design director David Woodhouse says.
 “Blue was Lincoln’s iconic color.
 The Ford family always had dark blue Continentals.
-MGM had a special blue created to match Liz Taylor’s eyes and gave her a car that color."
+Hollywood studio MGM had a special blue created to match Liz Taylor’s eyes and gave her a Continental Mark II car that color."